energy-code/academic/content/post/WFH_family/index.md

 ## Community

 Let's be blunt; kids are a lot of work.
 Connecting with other families to share tips and workspaces, decompress, or just to see other people is highly encouraged.
 You are not in this alone.
 There are many other parent communities on every social platform: join a couple.
 Talk to your neighbors.
 Make new friends.
 If you start to feel trapped in the house with them your mental wellbeing can suffer.
-If you are a CMU student, connect to other parents to set up video calls.

 ## Kids Wellbeing